If you enjoy traveling, nothing else beats the prospect of heading to your ideal destination inexpensively (or better yet, for free).

 4. The Platinum Card® from American Express

-If you are one avid international traveler, then this Platinum Card® from American Express will be just right for you.
+If you are an avid international traveler, then this Platinum Card® from American Express will be just right for you.

 The features embedded with this Platinum card are just simply too extensive to list out all.

-To add to its aura, it has recently tie up with Mercedes-Benz on co-branding arrangement, that luxury feel is hard to mistaken.
+To add to its aura, it has recently connected with Mercedes-Benz on co-branding arrangement, that luxury feel is hard to mistake.

 Signup Bonus: Award you with 25,000 Membership Reward® points with $2,000 purchases on your new Card during the first three months of account opening.